ZhongzhuPeng/CAPTCHA_Cracker/README.md

 Implement convolutional neural network to extract the features from the CAPTCHA images.

-Train the model with 640,000 images
+Train the model with 640,000 images.

-Test acurracy: 99.8%
+Test acurracy: 99.8%.

-Version information
+Version information:
 - python: 3.5.2
 - Keras: 2.1.2
 - TensorFlow: 1.4.0